Roll20/roll20-character-sheets/Hero6Playable/README.md

 In Play Mode, most fields are display only and roll buttons are active.
 The status fields (STUN/BODY/END) display the character's current values and can be used to modify the current values.

 In Edit Mode, user-modifiable fields are unlocked and most roll buttons are deactivated.
 The status fields (STUN/BODY/END) are also locked and change to display the max values.

-#### <a id="tips">Tips and Tricks</a>

-It is common to perform a half move.
-Create two entries in the Powers & Equipment page for movement.
-Make one at full cost and make the other at half cost.
-That way you can do a half move and expend only half endurance without having to manually adjust your END.

-Some skill levels apply to multiple skills, but in gameplay, you will always add the bonus.
-Example, if you buy +3 skill levels with communication skills (Acting, Conversation, Persuasion), by rule you can only use those skill levels on one skill at a time--but in practice you can't use more than one of those skills in any given round.
-The result is you will always be adding +3 to each of those skills.
-In cases such as this, do not bother to add the skill levels to the Skill Levels section.
-Just add +3 to the each individual skill.
-Same effect and you never have to check/uncheck boxes.

-Similarly, if you buy skill levels with a power and those skill levels will only ever apply to that power... then do not add them as Combat Skill Levels.
-Instead, add them as Enhancements to the power itself.
-So instead of adding +2 RMOD Penalty Skills levels with my Cosmic Blast Rifle, just add the 2 RMOD as a power enhancement to the Cosmic Blast Rifle itself.
-Again, now you don't have to check/uncheck boxes.

-You can add some pretty nifty effects using the Extra Action field of each power.
-Whatever is put into that field will be sent to chat as a separate command when using a power.
-If you use the ChatSetAttr api, you could do all sorts of things like turn on a Token's aura when you turn on your "Light" power.
-Same api can be used to change your token's image... which you could tie to your Instant Change power, swapping your token's image from a simple civilian to his superhero id.
-Be creative.

 ## <a id="pages">Pages</a>